douglastgordon/SortingAlgorithms/README.md

 Average: n^2
 Worst: n^2

 Insertion sort forms a sorted array from left to right.
-One by one, insertion sort takes the next element to the right and shifts it leftward until it is larger than the element next to it.
+One by one, insertion sort repeatedly takes the next element to the right and shifts it leftward until it is larger than the element next to it.

+###Selection sort

+Best: n^2
+Average: n^2
+Worst: n^2

+Selection sort, like insertion sort, builds the sorted array from left to right.
+Selection sort repeatedly selects the smallest element from the unsorted elements and swaps it with the first unsorted element.